 For me, it started to feel all wrong after I entered the work force full time.
 I thought that the the things I was buying with the money I worked so hard for were supposed to bring me joy, but when they didn’t, I got disenchanted quickly.
-I felt like Chuck Palahniuk from Fight Club was talking directly to me when he said, “We’ve been all raised by television to believe that one day we’d all be millionaires and movie gods and rock stars, but we won’t and we’re slowly learning that fact.”
+I felt like Chuck Palahniuk from Fight Club was talking directly to me when he said, “We’ve been all raised on television to believe that one day we’d all be millionaires, and movie gods, and rock stars.
+But we won’t.
+And we’re slowly learning that fact.”

 Step Two: Make a plan

-To be clear, working in corporate America is what got me here because without that experience I would not have the cash to have started traveling.
+To be clear, working in corporate America is what got me here because without that experience I would not have had the cash to start traveling.
 You can’t always love what you’re doing 100% of the time in order to be successful at chasing your dream.
 Accept that now.